 The club world cup is frankly a money spinning event dreamt up by FIFA, hence why it is held in nations like Qatar and the UAE.
 Still you can’t ignore the fact that is one of the only opportunities for the leading clubs from different confederations to play against each other.

 It is seen as more of a headache than anything else for many of the UEFA clubs involved in the tournament, having to take time out of a busy winter schedule at home to fly half way around the world to play.
 The fans don’t necessarily see it that way though and the cup has become a bucket list prize for their clubs to win.

-The profile of the event is due to rise in 2021 with an expansion to 24 teams.
-It will move to the summer and will be held every four years. of course, the main driver of this is to increase revenues, but fans are cautiously welcoming a more competitive club world cup.
+The tournament in the UAE will keep the original format.
+The profile of the event is due to rise, however, with an expansion to 24 teams.
+It will move to the summer and will be held every four years – although this is now going to be delayed to 2023, or even longer, due to potential clashes with the Euros and World Cup.
+Of course, the main driver of this is to increase revenues, but fans are cautiously welcoming a more competitive club world cup.
 On this page find all the leading betting promotions and features for the tournament along with event and schedule details.